Welcome to the 2021 Austin NARI Contractor of the Year Awards submission page.

-Taking the time to create a winning entry can be used repeatedly throughout the year to submit for Chrysalis Awards, Master Design Awards, and countless others that accept the CotY entry format.
+Creating a winning entry can be used repeatedly throughout the year to submit for Chrysalis Awards, Master Design Awards, and countless others that accept the CotY entry format.
 If you plan to enter the National program anyways, support your local chapter and increase the competition by submitting locally as well.
-Your local entry is a single click and payment to submit to the national program in November, right after our local Evening of Excellence program on November 10th at the Norris Events Center.
+Your local entry is a single click and payment to submit to the national program in November, right after our local Evening of Excellence program which will be determined at a later date.

-We encourage you to bring on vendor members as team members to increase the coverage a winning entry can get.
-Also pay attention to the universal design and green building ad on awards which are a quick spreadsheet entry form.
+We encourage you to bring on vendor members as team members to increase the winning entry coverage.
+Also, pay attention to the universal design and green building ad on awards which are a quick spreadsheet entry form.

 Enter today and increase the awareness of the great work our Austin NARI Chapter is doing.
 The more competition the better for all.